-Kevin Ross is a singer-songwriter outta Washington, D.C.
-Not too long ago, he released a music video for “Be Great“, an inspirational song off his “Long Song Away” EP featuring DMV rapper Chaz French and 4-time Grammy-nominated singer BJ the Chicago Kid.
+Kevin Ross is a singer-songwriter from Washington, D.C.
+Not too long ago, he released a music video for “Be Great,” an inspirational song highlighted on his “Long Song Away” EP, which features DMV rapper, Chaz French, and 4-time Grammy-nominated singer, BJ the Chicago Kid.

 But Ross isn’t bothered by the naysayers, and he is holding steadfast to Gladwell’s ‘10,000-hour rule’ theory.
 In ‘Be Great’, Ross said, “I put 9,999 hours in/Still with the first ones who I first started with/Took me a lil while now I know better/Been trying to change me but I won’t let her,” and later, “Great is when you put your thousand hours in it/ Great is when you’re never satisfied with it/ Great is when you know you gon lose friends…”